Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

 | IDs | Selectors using the ID of an element. | `#someId` |
 | Classes, Attributes & Pseudo-classes | Selectors based on class, attribute or pseudo-class. | `.someClass`, `[type="text"]`, `:hover` |
 | Elements & Pseudo-elements | Selectors based on element name or pseudo-element. | `h1`, `::before` |

+How do I verify my CSS rules are working as intended?
+- Use your browser DevTools (rule will be crossed out if it waas overridden)

 `@rules`: Provide instruction for what CSS should perform or how it should behave
 - `@import`: imports another stylesheet into your stylesheet